Saalvage/block_based_queue/README.md

 - `experiments` is a comma-separated list of experiments to run, possible experiments include `tuning`, `performance`, `quality`, `prodcon`, `bfs`.
 - `contenders` is a list of concrete FIFO-queue implementation to use in the experiments, supporting regex.
 They are all arguments following `experiments`.

-An example invocation could look like `python3 scripts/run_all.py 128 performance,quality .*bbq.* .*multififo.*` to run the performance and quality experiments on all BlockFIFO and MultiFIFO instances.
+An example invocation could look like `python3 scripts/run_all.py 128 performance,quality .*blockfifo.* .*multififo.*` to run the performance and quality experiments on all BlockFIFO and MultiFIFO instances.

 If no arguments are given, all experiments and instances are used with the maximum available thread count.